 Both curiosity and gimmick headlines are methods of indirect selling.
 If you are selling content that fails to offer any attention-getting appeals, then you could try these techniques.
 However, it is generally better to use a logical, believable approach to the reader's interest through a straightforward presentation.

 This type of headline is most useful when you wish to get immediate action from the reader.
 Directive headlines begin with words such as Go Now or Call Today and therefore are better used when addressing your ultimate customers.
 On the other hand, these tend to work well with sales managers who are looking for quick sales: You Can Sell More—and in Less Time.
 These tend to get people to stop and read because they are direct, concise, and forceful.

 When you can be specific, do so.
 If your title has outstanding selling points, take advantage of them in your headlines.
 But if you can find no such appeals in your book you may find it advisable to lure the reader with a headline that speaks in general terms about the merits of it.
 These are called "hornblowing" headlines: The World's Most Definitive Book on... .

 This approach is useful in other circumstances, such as when your title compares favorably with competitive books but still lacks a unique point of difference.
 It may actually have some advantages that, for one reason or another, are not important enough to build an entire release around.

 Headlines stop the readers and entice them to read more.
 These could also be used in the subject line of your emails.
-In any case, once you get the reader’s attention you have to deliver on your promise, and that is the topic of Part Two in this series.
+In any case, once you get the reader’s attention you have to deliver on your promise, and that is done through compelling body copy.